glotzerlab/spatula/docs/source/citing.rst

 ================
-How to cite PGOP
+How to cite spatula
 ================

-If using PGOP in scientific research that will be published please check back here for a future citation.
+If using spatula in scientific research that will be published please check back here for a future citation.